jputh/Haskell-TypeInference-Prolog/README.md

 This project is a basic type inference algorithm for the Haskell language.
 Written in Prolog, this algorithm provides a type inference mechanism for the basic structures of a functional programming language, based on the syntax of Haskell.
+Actually quite fun.